Skip to content

 1965

-Report of the constitutional conference of the ASSITEJ, Paris, 1965.
+Report from the ASSITEJ’S constitutional conference , Paris, 1965.

 The 1960s were marked by the impact of World War II as well as the political division caused by the Cold War.
-The desire to educate young people politically, historically and culturally through theatre was accordingly great.
-Already in 1957, representatives of different countries met at international festivals to promote the idea of founding an international organisation.
+The desire to educate young people politically, historically and culturally through theatre was therefore enormous.
+Representatives of different countries were meeting at international festivals as early as 1957, in order to promote the idea of founding an international organisation.
 In May 1964, the provisional “Union Internationale du Théâtre pour l’Enfance et la Jeunesse” was proclaimed in London.
-The following year, the International ASSITEJ was born.
+The following year, the ASSITEJ International was born.

 The constitutional conference in Paris in 1965 was attended by a total of 187 representatives from 26 countries.
-Together they agreed on principles and goals of the ASSITEJ and established the 3 official languages of association: French, English and Russian.
-Important personalities during the early days of ASSITEJ included Konstantin Vladimir Adamek (Czechoslovakia), Leon Chancerel (France), Rose Marie Moudouès (France), Ilse Rodenberg (GDR), Konstantin Shakh-Azizov (USSR), and Gerald Tyler (Great Britain).
-All of them have committed themselves to theatre for young audiences and have actively participated in the development of ASSITEJ.
+Together they agreed on the ASSITEJ’s principles and goals, and established the 3 official languages of association: French, English and Russian.
+Important figures during the early days of ASSITEJ included Konstantin Vladimir Adamek (Czechoslovakia), Leon Chancerel (France), Rose Marie Moudouès (France), Ilse Rodenberg (GDR), Konstantin Shakh-Azizov (USSR), and Gerald Tyler (Great Britain).
+All of them were committed to theatre for young audiences, and actively participated in the development of ASSITEJ.
 In the following years they were honoured as honorary members of the ASSITEJ.

 1966

-Program for the 1.
-World Congress of ASSITEJ in Prague, 1966.
+Programme for the 1st ASSITEJ World Congress in Prague, 1966.

-The first international World Congress of ASSITEJ was held in Prague in 1966 under the motto “Theatre, Children and Youth”.
-In total, over 99 delegates from 29 states participated in the event.
-The congress was opened by Valdimir Adamek (founder of the National Centre of ASSITEJ Czechoslovakia) and the provisional president of the ASSITEJ Gerald Tyler (Great Britain).
-Here also the first “Executive Committee”, the most important decision-making body of the ASSITEJ, was elected for the next two years.
-(The term “World Congress” did not originate until 1990 at the Stockholm meeting and is subsequently used for the International Congresses.)
+The first international ASSITEJ World Congress was held in Prague in 1966 under the motto “Theatre, Children and Youth”.
+In total, more than 99 delegates from 29 states participated in the event.
+The congress was opened by Vladimir Adamek (founder of the ASSITEJ National Centre, Czechoslovakia) and the provisional president of the ASSITEJ, Gerald Tyler (Great Britain).
+It was also here that the first “Executive Committee”, the ASSITEJ’s most important decision-making body, was elected for the next two years.
+(The term “World Congress” was not used until the 1990 meeting in Stockholm, where it became the standard name for the International Congresses.)

 1972